The 3 Types of Profit Margins and What They Tell You

 How the Profit Margin Affects the Economy

-The profit margin is critical to a free market economy driven by capitalism.
-The margin must be high enough to reward the owners of the company for their risk.
-Otherwise, they will close the company and invest in something else.
-That's how profit margins determine the supply for a market economy.
-If a product doesn't create a profit, companies won't supply it no matter how high the demand.
+The profit margin is critical to a free-market economy driven by capitalism.
+The margin must be high enough when compared with similar businesses to attract investors.
+Profit margins, in a way, help determine the supply for a market economy.
+If a product or service doesn't create a profit, companies will not supply it.

-Profit margins are a large reason why companies outsource jobs.
-They cannot hire expensive U.S. workers, sell their products at a competitive cost, and maintain reasonable margins.
-To keep prices low, they must move jobs to lower-cost workers in Mexico, China, and other foreign countries.
-People complain that companies are greedy, but that's the role of profit margins.
-No one will stay in business in a market economy without them.
+Profit margins are a large reason why companies outsource jobs because U.S. workers are more expensive than workers in other countries.
+Companies want to sell their products at competitive prices and maintain reasonable margins.
+To keep sales prices low, they must move jobs to lower-cost workers in Mexico, China, or other foreign countries.